TedTschopp/tedt.org/_posts/Drafts/2018-04-25-Nukes-and-Radiation-in-Dungeons-and-Dragons-5th-Edition-for-Gamma-World.md

 excerpt: |
    I plan on having two systems for Radiation Damage in my D&D 5e Gamma World system.
 The first is a realisitic system that will be used for dramatic purposes... ...the second system will basically set a CON Save vs a DC that is based on the Radiation Intensity

+description: "A comprehensive guide on implementing nukes and radiation in Dungeons and Dragons 5th Edition for Gamma World.
+Learn about radiation damage, new stats, and the effects of nuclear blasts in your game."
+keywords: Dungeons and Dragons, Gamma World, Radiation, Nukes, 5th Edition, Role playing games, Game Master

 layout: MCC-GW

 guid: 816f9b96-9415-40c5-b261-4235d9ab35a1